Are you confused by all the different frying pan sizes there are to choose from? If so, we’re here to help.

 8 inch frying pan

-Benefits of this size: A smaller pan means more evenly distributed heat and the ability to reach hotter temperatures due to collateral heat exposure from the pan’s walls.
+Benefits of this size: A smaller pan means more evenly distributed heat and the ability to reach high temperatures due to collateral heat exposure from the pan’s sloped sides.

-Commonly used for: Frying one egg, steak, or chicken breast, making thick, fluffy omelettes (the eggs are forced upward due to the smaller cooking surface), sauteing vegetables for a side dish.
+Commonly used for: One fried egg, steak, or chicken breast, making thick, fluffy omelettes (the eggs are forced upward due to the smaller cooking surface), sauteing vegetables for a side dish.

 Example: Made In’s Stainless Steel 8 Inch Frying Pan